Karen Bass: Child welfare reform

 Upon arriving in Congress, Bass founded the Congressional Caucus on Foster Youth (CCFY), a bipartisan group of members of Congress that develops policy recommendations to strengthen the child welfare system.
 One of the group's most significant achievements was the passage of the Family First Prevention Services Act, also known as Family First, which was signed into law as part of the Bipartisan Budget Act on February 9, 2018.
 This reform aims to change child welfare systems across the country by addressing the top reasons children are removed from their homes and placed in foster care.

 Starting in May 2012, the Caucus began hosting an annual Foster Youth Shadow Day, during which foster youth come to Washington, DC, for a week to learn about advocating for reforms to the child welfare system.
 The week culminates in Shadow Day, when participants spend a day following their members of Congress through their daily routine.
 Bass serves on the organization's board of directors.

-Criminal justice
+Criminal justice and policing

 Bass believes that the criminal justice system is broken in part due to the disproportionate incarceration rates of poor people of color.
 Bass has long called for criminal justice reform and to pay special attention to the way the criminal justice system treats women: how they originally entered the system, how they are treated in prison, and what happens to them after they are released.
 Bass previously served as Chair of the House Judiciary Subcommittee on Crime, Terrorism, and Homeland Security.

 In 2018, she voted in favor of the First Step Act, which focused on rehabilitating people in prison by incentivizing them with the possibility of an earlier release.
 Her contribution to the bill was a section addressing what she considers the inhumane practice of shackling women during pregnancy, labor, and delivery.

+As mayor of Los Angeles, Bass has consistently backed increases to the Los Angeles Police Department's budget, which usually is about 40% of the city's budget.
+In 2025, Bass proposed a budget that would have laid off 1,600 city workers while increasing LAPD's budget to $3.3 billion.
+She also pushed back against reports that "police misconduct and related claims" cost the city almost $400 million from September 2019 to November 2025, saying it "was not an accurate number."
+In 2026, Bass's budget proposal included funds to hire 510 new police officers.
+The Los Angeles Police Protective League, which represents sworn members of the LAPD, has endorsed Karen Bass for re-election.

+Immigration

+In 2021, Bass was an original cosponsor of the New Way Forward Act, which would overhaul federal immigration enforcement by eliminating mandatory detention, decriminalize unauthorized entry and reentry, narrow criminal grounds for deportation, and expand judicial discretion in removal proceedings.